In this guide

 Learn about super fund trustees.

-Under Australia’s super laws, the trustee of your super fund is the one who gets to make the decision about who receives your super death benefit.
-The trustee has a broad discretion when it comes to who your death benefit is paid to and it may not be the person you would have selected.
+Under Australia’s super laws, the trustee of your super fund is the one makes the decision about who receives your super death benefit. .